TeamlessCTF/TheTeamless_py/README.md

 # TheTeamless
 TheTeamless Discord Bot used to manage events.
+Written in discord.py

+---NOTE: This bot is currently being rewritten in discord.js.
+This repository is now archived.--

-Pull requests are welcome!
+~~Pull requests are welcome!~~

 Bot created by Astro#1779